jbcupps/Wireframe/README.md

 - Three sub-SKBs (representing quarks) with adjustable twist numbers
 - A merged stable SKB (representing a baryon)
 - Interactive controls to adjust visualization parameters
+- Evolutionary programming algorithm to discover compatible Sub-SKB configurations

+## Features

+### Interactive Visualization
+Explore and manipulate 3D visualizations of Spacetime Klein Bottles with adjustable parameters like twists, time evolution, and loop factors.

+### Evolutionary Programming
+The evolutionary algorithm allows you to:
+- Generate populations of Sub-SKB configurations
+- Evaluate topological compatibility between different Sub-SKBs
+- Optimize for target topological properties such as Euler characteristic and orientability
+- Visualize the evolution of compatible configurations over generations

 ## Research Papers